 He knows he can't trust the Democrats.

-But if they're going to find agreement and he and if they'll support his tax plan, if they'll support, as he said, the biggest tax cuts in the history of the country, if they'll support the infrastructure that he ran on during the campaign, if they're going to support simplifying the tax code, then at the end of the day, my guess is the president will go along with the people that are willing to work and get the bill and cross the finish line.
+But if they're going to find agreement and if they'll support his tax plan, if they'll support, as he said, the biggest tax cuts in the history of the country, if they'll support the infrastructure that he ran on during the campaign,

 Now, I don't trust Nancy Pelosi and Chuck Schumer as far as I can throw them.

-And I think the president's well aware that when it comes election time in 2020, there's not one of these people that he might be thinking of working with now that'll ever say a nice thing about him or want to work with him in the future.
+And I think the president's well aware that when it comes to election time in 2020, there's not one of these people that he might be thinking of working with now that'll ever say a nice thing about him or want to work with him in the future.

-What the Democrats are thinking is good.
+What the Democrats are thinking is: good, Republicans are stupid.

 They got everything they wanted.